nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 ### What Holds Your Hero Here?

-The hero can go anywhere, why are they **here**?
+The Hero can go anywhere, why are they **here**?
-What is the character's baggage?
+What is the Hero's baggage?

 There is another planet just 116 light-years away, barely a skip and a jump, but the Hero can't leave